kebZhang/Mobile_S_D_V/asn1_group/readme.md

 LTE_RLC_DL_AM_Control_PDU     ----logcode----0xB083----finished----tested
 LTE_PDCP_DL_Data_PDU          ----logcode----0xB0A1----finished----tested
 LTE_PDCP_UL_Delay_Statistics  ----logcode----0xB0B6----finished----tested
+LTE RRC Supported CA Combos   ----logcode----0xB0CD----finished----untested

 #### Tip
 1.in logcode_cb_dacll.c remember to call converter function with the paramter index, no * 2.change_byte_sequence c and h file is used for change byte sequence, print hex, write to file
-3.we have changed the cb method in B0A1,B0B6 but not in B16C,B083
+3.we have changed the cb method in B0A1,B0B6,B0CD but not in B16C,B083